 Breakfast in the hotel.

-City tour of Kostroma.
+Tour of Uglich.
 The highlights of the tour are:

 Breakfast in the hotel.